djfarrelly/timezone/README.md

 # Deploy

 This project is designed with a Procfile to deploy to a Heroku instance.
-Please check with Heorku's up to date documentation for any latest changes.
+Please check with Heroku's up to date documentation for any latest changes.
 You should be able to commit your changes in your forked repo (including adding your own people.json file) then run:

 ```bash